Jon Huntsman Jr.: Governor of Utah

+Huntsman with Secretary of the Interior Gale Norton, and Assistant Secretary for Water and Science Mark Limbaugh in October 2005.

 In March 2003, Huntsman resigned his post in the Bush administration.
 In mid-August, three-term incumbent governor Mike Leavitt, who Huntsman strongly supported, decided not to run for re-election in order to become EPA administrator in the Bush administration.
 Shortly thereafter, Huntsman filed papers to run for Governor of Utah.
 In the June 2004 Republican primary, Huntsman defeated State Representative Nolan Karras 66–34%.
 In November 2004, Huntsman was elected with 58% of the vote, defeating Democratic Party nominee Scott Matheson Jr. In 2008, Huntsman won re-election with 77.7% of the vote, defeating Democratic nominee Bob Springmeyer.

 Huntsman maintained high approval ratings as governor of Utah, reaching 90% approval at times.
 He left office with his approval ratings over 80%.
 Utah was named the best managed state by the Pew Center on the States.
 Following his term as governor, Utah was also named a top-three state to do business in.
 The 2006 Cato Institute evaluation gave Huntsman an overall fiscal policy grade of "B"; the institute gave him an "A" on tax policy and an "F" on spending policy.

 Depending on the methodology used, Utah was either the top-ranked state or fourth-ranked state in the nation for job growth during Huntsman's tenure, with a rate of either 5.9% or 4.8% between 2005 and 2009.

+Huntsman with Secretary of the Interior Dirk Kempthorne in February 2007.